nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 1.1.
 What Is NGINX Amplify?

 NGINX Amplify is a tool for comprehensive NGINX monitoring.
-With Amplify it becomes possible to proactively analyze and fix problems related to running and scaling NGINX-based web application architectures.
+With NGINX Amplify it's easy to proactively analyze and fix problems related to running and scaling NGINX-based web applications.

 You can use NGINX Amplify to do the following:

   * Visualize and identify NGINX performance bottlenecks, overloaded servers, or potential DDoS attacks
   * Improve and optimize NGINX performance with intelligent advice and recommendations
-  * Get notified when something is wrong with application delivery
+  * Get notified when something is wrong with the application infrastructure
   * Plan web application capacity and performance
   * Keep track of the systems running NGINX

 ### 1.2.
-Where Is the Main System Hosted?
+Where Is NGINX Amplify Hosted?

-NGINX Amplify SaaS is currently hosted in [AWS us-west-1](http://docs.aws.amazon.com/general/latest/gr/rande.html) (US West, N. California).
+NGINX Amplify is a SaaS and it is currently hosted in [AWS us-west-1](http://docs.aws.amazon.com/general/latest/gr/rande.html) (US West, N. California).

 ### 1.3.
-Is the Traffic from the Agent to the SaaS Protected?
+Is the NGINX Amplify Agent Traffic Protected?

-All communications between the Amplify Agent and the Amplify SaaS backend are done securely over SSL/TLS.
+All communications between the agent and the backend are done securely over SSL/TLS.
 All traffic is always initiated by the agent.
 The backend system doesn't set up any connections back to the agent.

 ### 1.4.
-Is the Amplify Agent Code Publicly Available?
+Is the NGINX Amplify Agent Code Publicly Available?

-Amplify Agent is an open source application.
+NGINX Amplify Agent is an open source application.
 It is licensed under the [2-clause BSD license](https://github.com/nginxinc/nginx-amplify-agent/blob/master/LICENSE), and is available [here](https://github.com/nginxinc/nginx-amplify-agent).

 ### 1.5.
-What is This Question About My Password When Installing the Agent?
+What is This Question About My Password When Installing NGINX Amplify Agent?

 It could be that you're starting the install script from a non-root account.
 In this case you will need *sudo* rights.
 While it depends on a particular system configuration, with a non-root account *sudo* will typically ask for a password.